paulp89/ePortfolio/README.md

-# Paul Pathana's ePortfolio
+# [Your Name]'s ePortfolio

 Welcome to my ePortfolio!
 This repository showcases my work and achievements.
-Below are three artifacts I'm particularly proud of, followed by three enhancements I've made.
+Below is a self-assessment of my skills and achievements, followed by three artifacts I'm particularly proud of, and then three enhancements I've made.

-##Self-Assessment
+## Self-Assessment

+### Technical Skills
+- Skill 1: Description of your proficiency level.
+- Skill 2: Description of your proficiency level.
+- Skill 3: Description of your proficiency level.

+### Soft Skills
+- Skill 1: Description of your proficiency level.
+- Skill 2: Description of your proficiency level.
+- Skill 3: Description of your proficiency level.

 ## Artifacts